captainchicken2023/Crowdfunding_ETL/README.md

 The steps for this mini project are divided into the following subsections.

 Created the following items:
-- Category and Subcategory DataFrames
 - Campaign DataFrame
 - Contacts DataFrame
 - Crowdfunding Database
 - Category and Subcategory DataFrames

-Extracted and transformed the crowdfunding.xlsx Excel data to create category and sub-category DataFrames that has the following columns:
+Extracted and transformed the crowdfunding.xlsx Excel data to create category and sub-category DataFrames that contain the following columns:
-- A "category_id" column and a "subcategory_id" column which has entries going sequentially from "cat1"/"subcat1" to "catn"/"subcatn", where n is the number of unique categories
+- A "category_id" column and a "subcategory_id" column which has entries going sequentially from "cat1"/"subcat1" to "catn"/"subcatn", where n is the number of unique categories/subcategories
 - A "category" column and a "subcategory" column that contains only the category/subcategory titles
 - Produced a category DataFrame and a subcategory DataFrame
-- The DataFrames were exported and saved as "category.csv" and "subcategory.csv" in the GitHub repository, respectively
+- The DataFrames were exported and saved as "category.csv" and "subcategory.csv" in the GitHub repository

-Campaign DataFrame
 Extracted and transformed the crowdfunding.xlsx Excel data to create a campaign DataFrame with the following columns:
 - "cf_id"
 - "contact_id"